etemi1/PowerBiPortfolioProjects/README.md

 # PowerBiPortfolioProjects
-Data Modelling, Data Analysis, Data Visualization
-This is a Sales vs Budget Analysis.
+Data Modelling, Data Analysis, Data Visualization are the Skills displayed in this Project This is a Sales vs Budget Analysis.
  In this Project i performed a data Analysis for the purpose of presenting my Insights to my Stakeholders.
  ABOUT DATASET: